 The Musée National des Parachutistes features exhibits devoted to the history of parachuting, particularly dealing with the military.

-Pau-Pyrénées airport is served by other French cities and some European destinations, so to get here, you will have to fly from Paris, Lyon, Marseille or other French cities.
-There is a once an hour shuttle bus from the airport into the centre of Pau.
+There is an hourly shuttle bus from the airport into the center of Pau.
 A taxi into town costs around 30 euros.
 At a weekend you should book a taxi in advance.

 There is a direct train to and from Paris.